-Pitting credit unions vs. banks in a side-by-side comparison can be a little like spotting identical twins at the mall.
+Pitting credit unions versus banks in a side-by-side comparison can be a little like spotting identical twins at the mall.

 From afar, if they’re wearing the same outfits, it can be really difficult to tell twins apart.
 But if you’re around them for some time, you start to notice differences in their personalities.

-It’s the same for credit unions vs. banks.
-They can be tough to tell apart if you’ve never used a credit union.
+It’s the same for credit unions and banks: They can be tough to tell apart if you’ve never used a credit union.

 Credit unions and banks offer the same services.
 But banks are built for profit.
 They have an obligation to their investors to provide a return.
 Credit union customers are actually members and part owners of the institution: The members get their banking needs met by a not-for-profit organization built to serve its customers.